pepiamodeo/Lujan_Ogeda_etal_2025/README.md

 * Folder */data*.
 Datasets in CSV format:

 * Folder */R*.
-R scripts containing data processing and analysis:
+R scripts for conducting the main analyses in the article.
+They are supposed to be run within the Rproject environment (relative path indicated):

   * 00_load_data.R.
 For data loading and cleaning.

   * 01_use.R.
 Descriptive statistics